juliocesardiaz/Face2Face/README.md

 ### App Characteristics
 * Allows users to see other users nearby and send them requests.
-* Suggested close-by place for users to meet up immediately.
+* Suggested close-by place for users to meet up conveniently.
-* Hashed user password in the database for security.
+* Hashed user password in the database for added security.

 ### Future Functions to be Added
 * Allows group meetups in addition to two-person meetups.
-* Adds rating and commenting system which allows users to review each person they meet up with.
+* Adds rating and commenting system for users to review each person they meet up with.
 * Incorporates Google Map to show users clear directions on where to meet.

 ## Setup